Don't throw away your day-old croissants! Let me show you how to turn them into French bakery almond croissants - the ultimate baking glow-up.

 - ½ teaspoon Vanilla Extract

-- 1 tablespoon All-purpose Flour
+- 1 tablespoon All-purpose Flour (Plain Flour)

 Instructions

-- Combine the Amaretto, sugar, and water in a saucepan over medium heat until the sugar has dissolved - this should only take a couple of minutes.6 tablespoon Amaretto, 3 tablespoon Water, 6 tablespoon White Sugar
+- Combine the Amaretto, sugar, and water in a saucepan over medium heat until the sugar has dissolved - this should only take a couple of minutes.6 tablespoon Amaretto, 3 tablespoon Water, 6 tablespoon Granulated Sugar

-- Preheat oven to 350°F / 180°C and line a baking sheet with parchment paper.
+- Preheat oven to 350°F / 180°C (160° fan) and line a baking sheet with parchment paper.

 - Cut the croissants in half and lay them out on the worktop.12 Day-old Croissants

 - Generously brush the syrup all over both sides of the inside of the croissants.
-Pay extra attention to the ends of the croissants as this is where they tend to get dry first.
+Pay extra attention to the ends of the croissants, as this is where they tend to get dry first.

 - Lather a generous dollop of frangipane filling onto the bottom half of each croissant and spread it into an even layer.